SELab-2/UGent-3/backend/README.md

 ```sh
 python project
 ```
-The server should now be located at  `localhost:5000` and you can start developping.
+The server should now be located at `localhost:5000` and you can start developing.

 ## Maintaining the codebase
 ### Writing tests